c0066c/EPST/README.md

 # Proposed and compared approaches:
 - EPST.py contains the proposed approaches.
+- bounds.py contains different bounds related to the Chernoff bound.
 - task-generator.py contains the task generating routines, especially for generating MATLAB input [1].
 - sort_task_set.py contains the task generating routines.
 - mp-frVsProb.py is used to generate the results on multiprocessors.